Executive Summary

 Sustainability

-- Reduce long-term environmental impact
+- Reduce environmental impact of aviation

-- Support transition to low-carbon economy
+- Support clean energy transition

 Project Management

-- Aerospace Companies: System development
+- Aerospace Companies: Design and development

 - Research Institutions: Innovation and testing

-- Engineers: Technical implementation
+- Engineers: Technical execution

 - Government Bodies: Policy and funding